In the open: White House advisers tussle over virus response

 “Everybody’s on the same page,” Kennedy added.
 “I know the vice president thinks the world of Dr. Fauci.
 Is he right 100% of the time?
 None of us are.”

-Associated Press writers Darlene Superville and Will Weissert contributed to this report.
+Associated Press writers Darlene Superville, Will Weissert and Aamer Madhani contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.